The Supplement Scam: Why AG1, Four Sigmatic, and “Premium” Brands Are Robbing You Blind

 They aren’t selling a formula.
 They’re selling a feeling wrapped in a sleek pouch and a celebrity ad read with lots more left over to cover margin losses and then some more to enjoy heavy profits.

-Instant coffee is pennies per serving.
-Bulk lion’s mane or chaga extracts are cheap and often under-dosed.
-A typical bag costs ~$4–$6 to produce and retails at $40–$50.
+Instant coffee from bulk beans is $1.5 and pennies per serving.
+Bulk lion’s mane or chaga extracts are also cheap and under-dosed.
+A typical bag costs ~$4–$6 to produce and retails at $20–$40.
 That’s an 800%+ markup.
-You’re paying $2.50 a cup for what costs them about $0.12 to make.
+You’re paying $1.50 a cup for what costs them about $0.12 to make.
 The spread funds ads, influencer seeding, and shelf fees.
+Once again, the top brand's have margins are not fair for your health or wallet.

 Perfect Amino: The Amino Acid Grift

-Eight essential amino acids, $100 per bottle, positioned as elite.
-The markup runs ~400–600%.
-It’s a decent product at roughly half the value of FundAminos.
-They built brand gravity; then it went corporate and you paid the premium.
+Eight essential amino acids, about $90 per bottle, positioned as elite.
+The markup we estimated runs about ~400%.
+It’s a decent product but at roughly half the value and servings amounts of FundAminos.
+They built brand gravity; then it went corporate and you pay the premium.

 Our $69 Formula Is “Too Expensive”? — That’s Insane